 What did researchers discover?

 Researchers found that the time spent at a heart rate within a physical therapy (≥40% heart rate reserve) was low and did not exceed a median of 5 minutes.
 Only 13% of individuals undertook any activity that exceeded 20 minutes of moderate activity.
-This indicates that individuals in recovery are spending very little time in an intensity that could improve cardiovascular fitness, despite that it known that these individuals have low endurance.
-Thus, participants may not be obtaining the sufficient amount cardiovascular training effect needed to enhance their neurological, cardiovascular or musculoskeletal health.
+This indicates that individuals in recovery are spending very little time at an intensity that could improve cardiovascular fitness, despite it being known that these individuals have low endurance.
+Thus, participants may not be obtaining the sufficient amount cardiovascular training effect needed to enhance their neurological, cardiovascular or musculo-skeletal health.

 What do these results mean?

 Their findings on heart rate indicate that individuals with SCI spend a short amount of time during physical therapy sessions at the moderate to vigorous intensities.
 This indicates the lost opportunity to maximize rehabilitation.
 In the future, we should explore strategies to incorporate more physical activities with a cardiovascular component to maximize recovery.

 *heart rate reserve: This is the difference between resting heart rate and maximum heart rate.